Thinking about taking out income protection? Now is the time to act

 In September 2020, APRA outlined the changes it wanted to see in place before 1st October 2021:

 - Other benefits in the first six months of a claim to be restricted to an additional 20%, i.e. a limit of 90% overall.
-This compares to current policies offering a range of ancillary benefits which can double this
+This compares to the current range of benefits which can be double this.

-- Income to be calculated on last 12 months income only, compared to some current policies offering highest 12 months income in the last 2 or 3 years
+- Income to be calculated over the 12 months before the claim, compared to some current policies which use the highest 12 months income in the last 2 or 3 years to smooth out fluctuating income

 - Long benefit periods, such as to age 65, to be managed to maintain a motivation to return to work.
 This may include changing from “Own Occupation” to “Any Occupation” definition after 2 years on claim.

-- Policies to be guaranteed renewable for no longer than 5 years, compared to age 65 for current policies.
+- Policies to be guaranteed renewable for no longer than 5 years, compared to current policies with terms of up to age 65 or 70.

 The new products are expected to be introduced in the months leading up to the October deadline.